IDG-Kinase/CRISPRi_analysis/DK_SUM159_C3/CRISPRi_analysis.md

-MDA MB 231 CRISPRi Analysis
+SUM 159 Clone 3 CRISPRi Analysis
 ================

-Taking a look at the CRISPRi screen for the dark kinases in MDA MB 231 cells.
+Taking a look at the CRISPRi screen for the dark kinases in SUM 159 cells.

 Loading Data
 ============